 Joe is a frequent lecturer on appellate practice as a faculty member of the St. John's University School of Law's Continuing Legal Education Program and the New York Safe Deposit Association.
 He has also lectured at the American Bankers Association Risk Management Conference and for the Fidelity Law Association.

-•Martindale-Hubbell Peer Review Rating: AV Preeminent
+• Martindale-Hubbell Peer Review Rating: AV Preeminent

-•Top-Rated in Insurance Law, American Lawyer Media and Martindale-Hubbell, 2013
+• Top Rated Lawyer in Insurance Law, American Lawyer Media and Martindale-Hubbell, 2013

 •Senior Appellate Court Attorney - New York Supreme Court, Second Judicial Department